-- Have everyone put on a USCG–approved life jacket (PFD).
+- Have everyone put on a U.S. Coast Guard (USCG)–approved personal flotation device (PFD).
 If passengers are already wearing their PFDs, make sure they are secured properly.

 - Have your passengers sit on the vessel floor close to the centerline for their safety and to make the boat more stable.

 Decide whether to go to shore or ride out the storm.

 - If possible, head for the nearest shore that is safe to approach.
 If already caught in a storm, it may be best to ride it out in open water rather than try to approach the shore in heavy wind and waves.